The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 platforms, you can create the necessary platform-specific files yourself.

-Once the platform is setup.
-Create a new design configuration with information about the design.
+Once the platform is set up, you can create a new design configuration with information about the design.
 See sample configurations in the `design` directory.